AndersDeath/diary2/000-current.md

 # 19 August - Saturday - Yerevan - 324 day of immigration

 I got sick today.
-I eat something bad yestarday.
+I eat something bad yesterday.
 I had fever for whole night.
 I eat medications.
 So, I am in the bad for whole day.
 When I told that I want to have a free day I didn't mean that.
 At the same  time  I feel much better now.
 It's about 8pm o'clock.
 I also learned Spanish again today.
-I still try to study it bcause I just like it.
+I still try to study it because I just like it.
 Maybe it will give me some benefits.
 I don't know.